lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2021-12-22-MVT-example.md

 > which proves the theorem.

-Our Isabelle/HOL proof is slightly different, defining a function `f` that does not actually vanish (no need for that) and its derivative has the opposite sign.
+The proof in the Isabelle/HOL library is slightly different, defining a function `f` that does not actually vanish (no need for that) and its derivative has the opposite sign.
 Nevertheless, the formal proof contains essentially the same application of Rolle's theorem.

 ### The MVT formalised in Isabelle/HOL

 The Isabelle proof rewards closer inspection.
 The theorem's assumptions include $a<b$ and the continuity and differentiability conditions on $\phi$.
 If you recall the earlier post on [undefined values]({% post_url 2021-12-01-Undefined %}), you'll understand why differentiability is expressed by a relation that actually names the derivative as $\phi'$.
 The conclusion of the theorem asserts that we "obtain" some $\xi$ satisfying the required properties.
+The **obtains** keyword is one way to express an existential conclusion.

 <pre class="source"><span class="keyword1"></span><span class="keyword1"><span class="command"><span class="entity_def" id="offset_47..54">theorem</span></span></span><span> </span><span class="entity_def" id="Calculus.mvt|fact"><span class="entity_def" id="Calculus.mvt|thm"><span>mvt</span></span></span><span class="main"><span>:</span></span><span>
   </span><span class="keyword2"><span class="keyword"><span>fixes</span></span></span><span> </span><span class="free"><span>φ</span></span><span> </span><span class="main"><span>::</span></span><span> </span><span class="quoted"><span class="quoted"><span>"</span><span>real</span><span> </span><span class="main"><span>⇒</span></span><span> </span><span>real</span><span>"</span></span></span><span>